cbauerdev/compromised-npm-packages-checker/testcases/README.md

 # Test Cases

-This directory contains various test cases to validate the shaihulud-dependency-check functionality.
+This directory contains various test cases to validate the compromised-npm-packages-checker functionality.

 ## Test Structure